Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/management-vs-technical-leadership.md

 - Aids planning efforts by bringing the organisational perspective to planning, creates projections based on statistics/insights gained to aid the organisation project/predict timelines
 - Auditing regulatory & internal-policy compliance.
-Communicating with the relevant parties to prioritise the work so that engineering compliance is fulfilled (DORA, system inventories).
+Communicating with the relevant parties to prioritise the work so that engineering compliance is fulfilled (DORA, system inventories) - collab with Technical Leadership on this.
 - Diplomacy throughout
 - Different from Technical Leadership as they are _expected_ to know how organisations & people work and how to organise and motivate workers into ensuring work is done, and is not _expected_ to actually know how to do that